Brain-up/brn/README.md

 Most importantly being an open source project you can show your work in it to any person interested, proving your development expertise with actual examples of your work flow and code samples in a live application.

 ## WE ARE LOOKING FOR
-1. Front-end developers: Ember, React or Angular.
+1. Front-end developers: Ember, Angular.
 2. Server-side developers: Kotlin and Java.
 Components, REST and algorithms.
 3. DevOps: Continuous integration and delivery.
 4. UX: Creative designers for UX research and prototype testing.
 Your ideas how to improve user retention are welcome.